atsfr-tibco-devhub/TIBCO-Platform-Workshop/content/tibco-platform-workbook.md

 3. Now, Use File -> Save to make sure all your changes are saved to disk.

-### Task 2 - Implement the createCustomer operation
+### Task 3 - Implement the createCustomer operation

-Objective: The createCustomer operation should insert a row in the customer table using the JSON request body provided.
+> Objective: The createCustomer operation should insert a row in the customer table using the JSON request body provided.
 The response should contain the newly created customer identifier for the customer record.

-**Step 1 - Add the createCustomer flow to the Trigger**
+#### Step 1 - Add the createCustomer flow to the Trigger

 In this section, we will perform the following: